LaravelCollective/annotations/readme.md

     ];
 ```

-Scanning your event handlers and controllers can be done manully by using `php artisan event:scan` and `php artisan route:scan` respectively, or automatically by setting `protected $scanWhenLocal = true`.
+Scanning your event handlers and controllers can be done manually by using `php artisan event:scan` and `php artisan route:scan` respectively, or automatically by setting `protected $scanWhenLocal = true`.

 ### Event Annotations